Building a Flutter Document Scanning Plugin for Windows and Linux

 Linking Libraries and Writing C/C++ Code

-Flutter uses CMake to build the Windows and Linux plugins.
-So the first step is to setting up the CMakeLists.txt
+Flutter uses CMake to build plugins for Windows and Linux.
+The first step is to set up the CMakeLists.txt

 , target_link_libraries